Where it all began

 I had never seen a ballet before

-In the first year of my Master's degree, I found myself suddenly realizing that I needed to bring home a paycheque if I wanted to “survive” in the world as a violinist.
+In the second year of my Master's degree, I found myself suddenly realizing that I needed to bring home a paycheque if I wanted to “survive” in the world as a violinist.

 It was approximately my third audition when I decided to take the audition (for experience) for the National Ballet of Canada Orchestra's Section Violin position.